 There are also personal rules, at least pour moi.
 To wit, I always give up my seat to someone who needs it (e.g., mothers with small children, expectant women, elderly men, big children with little children, little children with cookies, anyone crying).
 Now that I think of it, I do a lot of standing, which is why what I am about to warn you about is so important.
 In a word, it’s heat.
 Not just any heat, but the heat that is left on a newly vacated seat.
 You see, I find it as close to disgusting as you can get without actually crossing the line.

-To be clear, I find wallowing around in someone’s buttocks heat to be as unpleasant as using public bathrooms.
-Not only do I have to sit there and take it, praying for a quick dissipation (see heat transfer), but I am subject to the magnetic forces, ionic discharges, and psycho-physiological aura of the former occupant.
+I find wallowing in buttocks heat to be as unpleasant as using public bathrooms.
+Not only do I have to sit and take it, praying for a quick dissipation (see heat transfer), but I am subject to the magnetic forces, ionic discharges, and psycho-physiological aura of the former occupant.
 God only knows who that person was and where they had been (this is New York City!).

 But this is much more than a personal issue.
 For I believe that what I am experiencing on a personal level is the individual expression of climate change.
 In fact, I am convinced that there is a direct connection between global warming, the Brazilian drought, and the well of personal body heat that I have to slide into on every extended MTA subway ride.
 And don’t get me started about cows and methane.